Refined Cluster Robust Inference: Abstract

 \section{Abstract}

 \linespread{1.2}

 It has become standard for empirical studies to conduct inference robust to cluster dependence and heterogeneity.
 With a small number of clusters, the normal approximation for the $t$-statistics of regression coefficients may be poor.
 This paper tackles this problem using a critical value based on the conditional Cram\'er-Edgeworth expansion for the $t$-statistics.
-Our approach guarantees third-order refinement, regardless of whether a regressor is discrete or not, and, unlike the cluster pairs bootstrap, avoids resampling data.
+The proposed critical value guarantees third-order refinement, and it does not require resampling because it is a closed-form function of the estimated score skewness and kurtosis.
 Simulations show that our proposal can make a difference in size control with as few as 10 clusters.

 \begin{description} \item[Keywords:] Cluster robust inference, Cram\'er-Edgeworth expansion, Asymptotic refinement \item[JEL Classification:] C12, C21 \end{description}